hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 -   Session objects that need to be clustered have to be Serializable.

+-   In client-server architecture session classes doesn't have to present in server classpath.

 Here are the steps to setup Hazelcast Session Clustering:

 -	Put the `hazelcast` and `hazelcast-wm` jars in your `WEB-INF/lib` directory.
 Optionally, if you wish to connect to a cluster as a client, add `hazelcast-client` as well.